walkerje/veritable_lasagna/README.md

 This roadmap outlines what is needed for Veritable Lasagna to be considered feature-complete.
 After v1.0.0, new features will be released in minor versions, while major releases will introduce significant architectural changes.

-> A Data Structures & Algorithms Library for C
+* Note: ABI Compatibility between minor version changes is not guaranteed until reaching v1.0.0.

-All features must be cross-platform and include comprehensive test suites.
+All features must be cross-platform between POSIX and WIN32 systems.

 ### Memory Management
 - ✅ Memory blocks with metadata (`vl_memory`)